 AP Business Writers

-DETROIT (AP) — Tesla billionaire Elon Musk has put his plan to buy Twitter on what he called a temporary “hold,” raising fresh doubts about whether he’ll proceed with the $44 billion acquisition.
+DETROIT (AP) — Elon Musk said Friday that his plan to buy Twitter is “temporarily on hold,” raising fresh doubts about whether he’ll proceed with the $44 billion acquisition.

-Musk tweeted early Friday that he wanted to pinpoint the number of spam and fake accounts on the social media platform.
-He has been vocal about his desire to clean up Twitter’s problem with “spam bots” that mimic real people, and he appeared to question whether Twitter was underreporting them.
+Musk tweeted that he wanted to pinpoint the number of spam and fake accounts on the social media platform.
+Musk has been vocal about his desire to clean up Twitter’s problem with “spam bots” that mimic real people and appeared to question whether the company was underreporting them.

-But the company has disclosed in regulatory filings that its bot estimates might be low for at least two years, leading some analysts to believe that Musk could be raising the issue as a reason to back out of the purchase.
+But Twitter has disclosed in regulatory filings that its bot estimates might be low for at least two years, leading some analysts to believe that Musk could be raising the issue as a reason to back out of the deal.

 “Twitter deal temporarily on hold pending details supporting calculation that spam/fake accounts do indeed represent less than 5% of users,” Musk tweeted Friday morning, indicating he’s skeptical that the number of inauthentic accounts is that low.

-On Friday, Musk subsequently tweeted that he’s “still committed to acquisition.”
+Musk later tweeted that he’s “still committed to acquisition.”
 Neither Twitter nor Musk responded Friday to requests for comment.
-Musk has conducted a long flirtation with Twitter that culminated in an April deal to acquire the social platform.

 The problem of fake accounts on Twitter is not a secret.